sigoden/apitest/README.md

 ```
 module main
   httpbin post (1.018) ✘
-  main.post.res.body.json.foo2: fail, bar2 ≠ Bar2
+  main.post.res.body.json.username: alce ≠ alice

 ```

-Apitest detect value at `main.post.res.body.json.foo2` expect `bar2` but got `Bar2`, it is not equal. so the test is failed, then apitest print error.
+Apitest detect value at `main.post.res.body.json.username` expect `alce` but got `alice`, it is not equal. so the test is failed, then apitest print error.

-After we fixed `bar2` to `Bar2`, rerun
+After we fixed `alce` to `alice`, rerun

 Apitest will print
 ```